 Berndt Modig, MBA.
 Mr. Modig joined our board as a supervisory director in April 2018.
 He also serves as chief executive officer of Pharvaris B.V.
 He served as chief financial officer of Prosensa Holding N.V., a public pharmaceutical company, from March 2010 until its acquisition by BioMarin Pharmaceutical Inc. in January 2015.
 From October 2003 to November 2008, Mr. Modig was chief financial officer at Jerini AG where he directed private financing rounds, its initial public offering in 2005, and its acquisition by Shire plc in 2008.
 Before that, Mr. Modig served as chief financial officer at Surplex AG from 2001 to 2003 and as finance director Europe of U.S.-based Hayward Industrial Products Inc. from 1999 to 2001.
 In previous positions, Mr. Modig was a partner in the Brussels-based private equity firm, Agra Industria, from 1994 to 1999 and a senior manager in the Financial Services Industry Group of Price Waterhouse LLP in New York from 1991 to 1994.
-Mr. Modig currently serves as a director and chair of the audit committee of Axovant Sciences Ltd, supervisory board director and member of the audit committee of Affimed N.V., and supervisory board director and chair of the audit committee of Kiadis Pharma N.V., all of which are publicly held pharmaceutical companies, and he was a director of Mobile Loyalty plc from 2012 to 2013.
+Mr. Modig currently serves as a director and chair of the audit committee of Axovant Sciences Ltd, supervisory board director and member of the audit committee of Affimed N.V., all of which are publicly held pharmaceutical companies, and he was a director of Mobile Loyalty plc from 2012 to 2013.
 Mr. Modig received a bachelor's degree in business administration, economics and German language from the University of Lund, Sweden, and an MBA from INSEAD, Fontainebleau, France.
 He is a certified public accountant (inactive).